National Union of Agricultural and Allied Workers: Split from the Liberals and affiliation to Labour

-In 1910 major strikes and disputes broke out in the Norfolk villages of Trunch, Knapton and St Faith's.
+In March 1910, major strikes for better pay and conditions broke out in the Norfolk villages of Trunch, and spread to Knapton and St Faith's.
 At St Faith's, the 105 union men were on strike from May 1910 until February 1911 for 1 shilling a week extra.
+The strike action was unsuccessful, with many union members supicious of the Liberal Party undermining them.
+As a result, at the Union's February 1911 Fakenham conference, the Union's members voted to affiliate to the Labour Party and the Trades Union Congress (TUC).